 People should aim for 10,000 steps a day (which is the equivalent to about 5 miles of walking a day).

-Unfortunately, one-third of people in the U.S. are completely sedentary, one-third do not get enough exercise, and only one-third get enough.
+Unfortunately, one-third of people in the U.S. are completely sedentary, one-third do not get enough exercise, and only one-third get enough according to current guidelines.

 To increase regular exercise, people should choose activities they like, start off slow, and change up their routines frequently to keep it interesting.